chargebyte/chargebyte-docs/docs/source/hardware.rst

    Example Contactor Wiring

-It is possible to control and monitor up to three contactors with their feedbacks for each charge port.
+It is possible to control and monitor up to three contactors, including their feedback signals, for each charge port.
 The actual usage and the type of feedback (none, normally closed, normally open) must be configured for each charge port individually.

-In series devices, the controlling of the contactor will be PWM based to safe energy and reduce heating.
-It will be possible to configure the PWM's duty cycle for contactor's holding state.
+In series devices, contactor control is PWM-based to save energy and reduce heating.
+The PWM duty cycle for the contactor holding state can be configured.

+When a specific contactor shall be closed, then the Charge Control V switches the incoming voltage/power from HVDC_SUPx through to the respective HVSWx_OUTx signal.

+The mirror signals are internally connected to 5 V with a 10 k pull-up resistor.